 Crews worked seven days a week to complete the $54-million emergency repairs, reports the Los Angeles Times.
 A new highway was built across the landslide and reinforced with embankments, berms, rocks and netting.

-At about 9:30 p.m. on May 20, an estimated 1 million tons of rock and debris slipped 250 feet down a hillside in Big Sur, burying a quarter-mile stretch of Highway 1 before crashing into the Pacific.
-Fortunately, no injuries or missing persons have been reported.
+On May 20, 2017, an estimated 1 million tons of rock and debris slipped 250 feet down a hillside in Big Sur, burying a quarter-mile stretch of Highway 1 before crashing into the Pacific.
+Fortunately, no injuries or missing persons were reported.

-Not surprisingly, the uptick in damage to roads in California over the last 12 months is largely due to the record-breaking storms that have impacted the region.
-According to federal scientists, the state is in the midst of its wettest year in over 122 years of record keeping.
+Not surprisingly, the uptick in damage to roads in California since 2016 is largely due to the record-breaking storms that have impacted the region.
+According to federal scientists, the state was in the midst of its wettest year in over 122 years of record keeping.